AgoraIOT/EdgeSDK/README.md

 7. The generated code has a complete sample algorithm that builds and runs as a module, explore the code and use it as starting point to develop you own
 8. The complete API documentation can be found under "deps/hermes-base-cpp/doc/doxygen-cpp/html"

-### Clone an exiting module
+### Clone an existing Agora Edge module
 Follow this steps if you already have an existing Agora module you would like to continue to develop and debug in this environment
 1. Form the terminal in the panel at the bottom of the VS Code window (if not opened, you can open it from Terminal->New Terminal or "Ctr+Shift+`) run the following command:
     ```bash
     git clone {your module repo URL}
     ```
-    > TIP: If you are working on multiple modules or multiple feature branches of the same module, you can create one environment for each module/branch and destroy it one done.
+    > TIP: If you are working on multiple modules or multiple feature branches of the same module, you can create one environment for each module/branch and destroy it once done.

 2. Open your module directory in VSCode move on to the next step to setup local debugging for your module